The Penang War Museum

 Originally named Batu Maung Fort, this sprawling defense was built by the British in the 1930s.
 Its purpose was to protect trade routes, though it became something much different as WWII rolled around.
 Soon after the war had broken out, the British were stripped of this fort by the Japanese.
 After they had seized ownership of the fort, the Japanese converted it into both a stronghold and prisoner of war camp.
 The fort became a dark place were beheadings and torture were daily occurrences.

 Following the war and the area’s abandonment, many rumors began to swirl that the hill this place sat upon was haunted.
-Even after being cleared, restored and converted into a museum these rumors continue to prevail with many considering the Penang War Museum one of the most haunted places in Asia.
+Even after being cleared, restored and converted into a museum these rumors continue to prevail with many considering the Penang War Museum one of the most haunted places in Malaysia and all of Asia.

 Hauntings of the Penang War Museum